-1. Opening of the Meeting (items 1 to 5 of the Agenda)

-- 1.1 The Thirteenth Annual Meeting of the Fisheries Commission was opened by Mr. Orlando Muniz (Cuba), Chairman of STACTIC, at 13:45, 10 September 1991 at the Holiday Inn, Dartmouth, Nova Scotia. - 1.2 The members of the Fisheries Commission present were: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community, Japan, Norway, Poland and the USSR (Annex 1). - 1.3 Mr. Muniz explained that in the absence of Mr. J. Zygmanowski (Poland), Chairman of the Fisheries Commission, and Mr. G. Etchegarry (Canada) Vice Chairman, in accordance with the Rules of Procedure he was assuming the Chair to preside over the election of an interim Chair to conduct the meeting to its conclusion. - 1.4 The Representative of Canada explained that the previous Vice-Chairman was no longer a NAFO Commissioner.
-Canada therefore proposed Ms. Maureen Yeadon, a NAFO Commissioner of Canada, as interim Chair.
-The proposal was adopted unanimously. - 1.5 The Chair called the meeting to order. - 1.6 A. Donohue (Canada) was appointed Rapporteur. - 1.7 For the Agenda, Canada proposed the addition of a new Item 18:

-Formulation of Request to the Scientific Council for Scientific Advice on the Management of Fish Stocks in 1993.
-Denmark asked that Item 19 be moved up for discussion before Item 15.
-Both proposals were accepted and Item 19 was renumbered as Item 15.
-Following Agenda Items were re-numbered accordingly.
-The agenda was adopted as amended (Annex 2). - 1.8 The Chair welcomed the Observers from the United States. - 1.9 The meeting adopted the Chair's proposal to follow the usual practice of a media blackout for the duration of the meeting with a Press Release being released at the end of the week.
-The Press Release and Quota Table for 1992 are attached herewith in Annex 7.
+- 1. Opening of the Meeting (items 1 to 5 of the Agenda) - 1.1 The 13th Annual Meeting of the Fisheries Commission was opened by O. Muniz (Cuba), Chairman of STACTIC, at 1345 hours, 10 September 1991 at the Holiday Inn, Dartmouth, Nova Scotia. - 1.2 The members of the Fisheries Commission present were: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community (EEC), Japan, Norway, Poland and the Union of Soviet Socialist Republics (USSR) (Annex 1). - 1.3 Mr Muniz explained that in the absence of J. Zygmanowski (Poland), Chairman of the Fisheries Commission, and G. Etchegarry (Canada), Vice-Chairman, in accordance with the Rules of Procedure he was assuming the Chair to preside over the election of an interim Chairman to conduct the meeting to its conclusion. - 1.4 The representative of Canada explained that the previous Vice-Chairman was no longer a NAFO Commissioner.
+Canada therefore proposed M. Yeadon, a NAFO Commissioner of Canada, as interim Chairman.
+The proposal was adopted unanimously. - 1.5 The Chairman called the meeting to order. - 1.6 A. Donohue (Canada) was appointed Rapporteur. - 1.7 For the Agenda, Canada proposed the addition of a new item 18: Formulation of Request to the Scientific Council for Scientific Advice on the Management of Fish Stocks in 1993.
+Denmark asked that item 19 be moved up for discussion before item 15.
+Both proposals were accepted and item 19 was renumbered as item 15.
+Following Agenda items were re-numbered accordingly.
+The agenda was adopted as amended (Annex 2). - 1.8 The Chairman welcomed the Observers from the USA. - 1.9 The meeting adopted the Chairman's proposal to follow the usual practice of a media blackout for the duration of the meeting with a Press Release being released at the end of the week.
+The Press Release and Quota Table for 1992 are attached herewith at Annex 7.